Factoring Perfect Reconstruction Filter Banks into Causal Lifting Matrices: A Diophantine Approach: Introduction

+Using the CCA, every causal FIR PR filter bank has a factorization (many, in fact) in standard causal lifting form.
+We shall see that the ability to factor off diagonal delay matrices $\bsy{\Lambda}_n(z)$ is a major advantage the CCA holds over the causal version of the EEA lifting factorization method.

-The ancient Euclidean Algorithm was a clever idea for recursively reducing the gcd of two ``large'' arguments to the gcd of ``smaller'' arguments.
-The notion of \emph{degree-reducing} solutions to LDEs over polynomial rings captures the size-reducing aspect of the EEA without the somewhat off-target Euclidean Algorithm.
-Moreover, the degree-reducing notion can be applied to factorizations of arbitrary FIR PR filter banks whereas the more group-theoretic \emph{polyphase order-increasing} property introduced in~\cite{Bris:10:GLS-I,Bris:10b:GLS-II} was found to be useful only for linear phase filter banks.
+The ancient Euclidean Algorithm was a clever idea for recursively reducing the gcd of ``large'' arguments to the gcd of ``smaller'' arguments.
+The notion of \emph{degree-reducing} solutions to LDEs over polynomial rings (Definition~\ref{defn:CausalComplement}) captures the size-reducing aspect of the EEA without its misleading focus on gcds.
+Moreover, the degree-reducing notion applies to factorizations of arbitrary FIR PR filter banks whereas the \emph{polyphase order-increasing} property employed in~\cite{Bris:10:GLS-I,Bris:10b:GLS-II} was found to be useful only for linear phase filter banks.
 A degree-{reducing} decomposition corresponds to a degree-{increasing} synthesis, so we use the neutral term \emph{degree-lifting} to encompass both decomposition and synthesis.
-The author holds that this {degree-lifting} character of the EEA and the CCA distinguishes \emph{lifting} factorizations within the much bigger universe of elementary matrix decompositions, a distinction not made by Daubechies and Sweldens~\cite{DaubSwel98}.
+The author holds that this {degree-lifting} character of both the EEA and the CCA is what distinguishes \emph{lifting} factorizations within the much bigger universe of elementary matrix decompositions, a distinction not made in~\cite{DaubSwel98}.